derekburgess/seg-graph-rag/README.md

 # seg-graph-rag

 Segmented and/or Graph Retrieval Augmented Generation.
-At its core, this is a simple 2 or 3 command RAG CLI (or Gradio UI).
-It can create individual Parquet files per document (SEG), and provide document querying using OpenAI (RAG).
-It also works with Neo4j and provides commands and options to process parquet datasets into a graph database, allowing for graph based RAG.
+A simple 2 or 3 command RAG CLI.
+Create Parquet datasets from PDF documents (SEG), process datasets into Neo4j (GRAPH), and query datasets or graphs using OpenAI (RAG).

 Models: `text-embedding-3-small` and `gpt-3.5-turbo`, `gpt-4,` or `gpt-4o`.